abdullah1908/woocommerce-order-filtering-by-customer/README.txt

 == Installation ==

-1. Upload `woocommerce-order-filtering-by-customer.php` to the `/wp-content/plugins/` directory
+1. Upload `woocommerce-order-filtering-by-customer` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Screenshots ==